RESEARCH STARTER

 The presence of languages other than English in US society has always been controversial, stemming from concerns that a large presence of bilingual and non-English speakers threatens to divide the country’s population along linguistic and cultural lines.
 This tends to be a highly emotional topic, with some advocates supporting legislation aimed at curtailing multilingualism and establishing English as the nation’s official language.
 The United States Constitution does not declare an official language, although English has always been the nation’s primary language of government and business.

-Although the federal government has not declared English as the official language, thirty-two states have done so.
+By 2025, English was the official language in thirty-two states.
 The movement that is responsible for these state laws dates to 1980, when voters in Miami-Dade County in Florida passed a referendum declaring English as the county’s official language and banning the use of tax dollars to produce traffic signs, election ballots, and other government materials in other languages.
 The Miami-Dade County referendum followed the influx of several hundred thousand Cuban refugees into the region during the 1960s and 1970s, which led to a large rise in Spanish speakers.
 California, a popular destination for immigrants from Mexico, Latin America, and Asia, declared English as its official language with the passage of Proposition 63 in 1986.
 Several other states have followed suit in the years since.
 Of the eighteen states that have not enacted language legislation, the vast majority are located in the Northeast and upper Midwest regions.
-However, English-official legislation does not always preclude the use of other languages in addition the way the Miami-Dade referendum did; it is often more of a symbolic gesture.
+However, English-official legislation does not always preclude the use of other languages in addition to the way the Miami-Dade referendum did; it is often more of a symbolic gesture.
 California, which is an English-official state, still publishes versions of most government documents in Spanish, Chinese, and other common immigrant languages (the Department of Motor Vehicles, for example, offers its written driving test in thirty different languages).
 In addition, some English-official states, such as Louisiana, Hawaii, and Alaska, have non-English co-official languages.

 Bibliography